mtmarco87/google-photos-matcher-mac-unix/README.md

    - [Bonus Tools](#bonus-tools)
 9. [License](#license)

-## Introduction 📖
+## Project Overview

-When you download images from Google Photos Takeout, they lose some metadata, such as the date and the coordinates where they were taken.
-This algorithm restores this information by matching it from the downloaded JSON files.
+When you download images and videos from Google Photos Takeout, they lose important metadata, such as the date and the GPS coordinates where they were taken.
+This tool restores that information by matching it from the downloaded JSON files, ensuring your media files retain their original context.

+This project is a fork of [GooglePhotosMatcher](https://github.com/anderbggo/GooglePhotosMatcher), enhanced for seamless compatibility with Mac and Unix systems.

 ## Features

-- Matches metadata (date, GPS coordinates) from JSON files to images/live photos/videos.
+- **Metadata Matching:** Matches metadata (date, GPS coordinates) from JSON files to images/live photos/videos.
-- Supports edited and original versions of media files.
+- **Edited/Original Support:** Supports edited and original versions of media files.
-- Compatible with Mac and Unix systems.
+- **Cross-Platform:** Compatible with Mac and Unix systems.
-- Free and open-source.
+- **Free & Open-Source:** Completely free and open-source.

 ## Screenshots